Boris Shigida

 I am a PhD student at Princeton ORFE working on theoretical and empirical deep learning and mathematical statistics.
 I am privileged to be advised by Matias D. Cattaneo and Boris Hanin.

 Prior to Princeton, I studied mathematics (specializing in probability theory) at Moscow State University in Moscow where I grew up, and worked part-time as a software engineer at Yandex.
 I have enjoyed both coding up experiments and proving theorems.
-On that note, I’m drawn to the common ground between empirical science and mathematics, sometimes appreciating Vladimir Arnold’s exaggerative dictum that mathematics is the part of physics where experiments are cheap.
+On that note, I admire the scientific method, and I have tried to treat mathematics as a particularly detail-oriented way to develop theories, following Vladimir Arnold’s dictum that mathematics is a part of physics.

-I consider my values aligned with general (!) philosophical principles of effective altruism (practical details are up for debate).
-In particular, I aspire to contribute to research that has a positive long-term impact, to the best of my estimation and ability.
+I consider my values aligned with the general principles of effective altruism (thinking independently about practical details).
+In particular, I aspire to contribute to work that has a positive (perhaps long-term) impact.

-If you are interested in jokes, please consider skipping this paragraph and referring to accomplishments listed in my CV.
 In my spare time, I enjoy making up hobbies no one would check I actually have.
 This includes hiking, cycling, swimming, traveling the world and meeting great people.
-Regarding non-human animals, I endorse dogs (excluding very small angry dogs) but offer no comment about cats or rodents (including very small angry dogs).
+Regarding pets, I endorse dogs (excluding very small angry dogs) but offer no comment about cats or rodents (including very small angry dogs).
 Just kidding.

 Please contact me by email bs1624@princeton.edu or borshigida@gmail.com with any questions!